 A sensitive video camera on a summit of the Vosges mountains in France captured these surprising fireworks above a distant horizon on June 26, 2020.
-Generated over intense thunderstorms, this one about 260 kilometers away, the brief and mysterious flashes have come to be known as red sprites.
+Generated over intense thunderstorms, this one about 260 kilometers (160 miles) away, the brief and mysterious flashes have come to be known as red sprites.

-But on the right, the video frames have captured another summertime apparition from the mesophere.
+But on the right, the video frames have captured another summertime apparition from the mesosphere.
 The silvery veins of light are polar mesospheric clouds.
 Also known as noctilucent or night shining clouds, the icy clouds still reflect the sunlight when the Sun is below the horizon.

 24 june 2020 I took these shots approx. 12:00 noon in Rialto , Ca. of a viewing type portal that appeared out of a cloud and lasted more than 15 minutes.
 Photo time span is from 11:57 11:59 and 12:01 on Wednesday the 24th of June , 2020 Request the 4 pics at [email protected] and I will gladly send them in a return email to your email address.
 I am compiling a record of events of that very HOT day last year.